usgs/neic-glass3/doc/GlassConfiguration.md

 data must exceed for a nucleation to be declared.
 This threshold is also used to cancel a previously nucleated hypocenter.
 This value can be overridden in a detection grid (Web).
-* **AssociationStandardDeviationCutoff** - The standard deviation cutoff used for associating a pick with a hypocenter.
+* **AssociationStandardDeviationCutoff** - The cutoff threshold in terms of number of standard deviations for associating data (eg. Picks) with a hypocenter.
+The standard deviation is fixed to 1.
-* **PruningStandardDeviationCutoff** - The standard deviation cutoff used for pruning a pick from a hypocenter.
+* **PruningStandardDeviationCutoff** - The cutoff threshold in terms of number of standard deviations for pruning data (eg. Picks) from a hypocenter.
+The standard deviation is fixed to 1.
 * **PickAffinityExponentialFactor** - The exponential factor used when calculating the affinity of a pick with a hypocenter. **This value has little effect and likely does not need to be changed.**
-* **DistanceCutoffFactor** - The distance factor used in calculating a hypocenter's association distance cutoff.
+* **DistanceCutoffFactor** - The factor, used with the distance cutoff ratio to calculate a hypocenter's association distance cutoff, i.e the distance beyond which data (eg. Picks) will not be associated.
-* **DistanceCutoffPercentage** - The percentage used to calculate a hypocenter's association distance cutoff.
+* **DistanceCutoffRatio** - The ratio, used with the distance cutoff factor to calculate a hypocenter's association distance cutoff, i.e the distance beyond which data (eg. Picks) will not be associated.
 * **DistanceCutoffMinimum** - The hypocenter's minimum association distance cutoff.
 * **HypoProcessCountLimit** - The maximum number of processing cycles a hypocenter can run without having new data associated.